Siddharth11/iTunes-Remote/README.md

 </p>

 # iTunes Remote
-Control iTunes by other devices on same network (even a hotspot without internet would work)
+Control iTunes on Mac with other devices on same network (works without internet too!)
-Multiple clients can work independently, and the UI will always be in sync
+Multiple clients can access the remote independently, and the UI will always be in sync
 <br />
-✨ Built using AppleScript, Socket.io, React, and Redux ✨
+✨ Built using WebSockets, AppleScript, React, and Redux ✨

 ## Usage: